Invoking a function

 -

-You will see the testing status under Test result in the Function status field.
-Important: Maximum function execution time before timeout (including original initialization at first invocation) is 10 minutes.
+You will see the test status under Test result in the Function status field.
+Note that the maximum function execution time before timeout, including first call initialization, is ten minutes.

 -